grafana/fleet-management-sync-action/README.md

 1. A YAML file (`.yaml` or `.yml`) for metadata.
 2. An Alloy file (`.alloy`) for the pipeline's contents.

 The YAML and Alloy files must share the same base name (e.g., `my-pipeline.yaml` and `my-pipeline.alloy`).
+If a YAML file does not have a corresponding Alloy file with the same base name, the action will fail with an error.

 You can use any directory structure you want, the action will recursively search the `pipelines-root-path` for YAML and Alloy files.